cybertheory/jaspr-declarative-tailwind/README.md

 # jaspr-declarative-tailwind
-A declarative Tailwind class generator written in dart
+A declarative Tailwind class generator written in dart.
+Create a list or string of Tailwind classes using a declarative interface, similar to Flutter and Jaspr.
 ```bash
 dart pub add jaspr-declarative-tailwind
 ```